Three of four jail inspectors were laid off during budget cuts and the number of jail inspections in southwest Ohio was lacking.

 The Butler County facility currently houses 166 federal marshal inmates and 73 inmates from Immigration Custom Enforcement, in addition to about 600 inmates that come from the county.

-Unlike the Warren, Hamilton and Clermont County jails, Butler County has been inspected 13 times at the federal level since 2010.
+Unlike the Warren, Hamilton and Clermont County jails, Butler County has been inspected 13 times at the federal level

 Wilson said the department is on track to complete all inspections this year on the state's full-service facilities, but will not be able to resume on-site inspections at Ohio’s 139 temporary holding facilities.

-the Warren and Clermont County jail inspection reports are completed and have been sent to the counties, but the Hamilton County report hasn't been prepared.
+The state says the Warren and Clermont County jail inspection reports are completed and have been sent to the counties, but the Hamilton County report hasn't been prepared.